markossta/aied_2025_video_qg/README.md

 For a detailed explanation of each section, please refer to the respective README.md files within the subdirectories.
 These documents provide further information.

+For a better code run, define this folder als main working directory for python. (except for the inference code of the models)
 ## Contact Author

 For any questions regarding the code or data, please contact the author.